cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 However, when a random ``seed`` is provided by the user, Tarantella will use that one instead.

 Tarantella also supports batched and unbatched ``Dataset`` s in ``tnt.Model.fit`` when setting the ``tnt_micro_batch_size`` argument.
-This can be useful to obtain maximal performance in multi-node execution, as explained :ref:`here <using-local-batch-sizes-label>`.
+This can be useful to maximize performance in multi-node executions, as explained :ref:`here <using-local-batch-sizes-label>`.
 Keep in mind however, that Tarantella still expects the ``Dataset`` to be batched with the global batch size, and that the micro-batch size has to be consistent with the global batch size. [#footnote_consistent]_